Computed tomography of the thyroid: Recurrence

 Fig. 8.
 A 48-year-old male patient post total thyroidectomy with PTC recurrence. a Transverse greyscale ultrasound of the neck demonstrates a left thyroid bed heterogeneous, predominantly hypoechoic irregular lesion with calcifications (white arrow). b A spot image of iodine 123 total body scan of the neck demonstrate a focus of abnormal radiotracer uptake at the left thyroid bed (Black arrows) between the annotated markers. c Enhanced axial CT scan of the neck demonstrates an enhancing large left thyroid bed mass (white arrow) with no calcifications.
 The lesion exerts a mass effect on the oesophagus (black arrow) and is inseparable from the trachea.

 Fig. 9.
-A 58-year-old male patient with persistence PTC at thyroid bed with hypervascular nodal metastasis. a–c Transverse greyscale and colour Doppler neck ultrasound demonstrate hypoehoic soft tissue in the left thyroid bed (white arrow in a).
+A 58-year-old male patient with persistence PTC at thyroid bed with hypervascular nodal metastasis. a–c Transverse greyscale and colour Doppler neck ultrasound demonstrate hypoechoic soft tissue in the left thyroid bed (white arrow in a).
 There are a heterogeneous enlarged lymph nodes at level 2 and 3 with markedly increased vascularity (white arrow in b and c). d–f Enhanced axial CT images of the neck demonstrate a 2.7 × 1.4 cm hypodense soft tissue lesion anterior to the left carotid sheath (white arrow).
 There are left-sided enhancing abnormal and enlarged lymph nodes at cervical level 2 and 3 (black arrows).

 In cases of elevated thyroglobulin with negative neck US and iodine whole body scintigraphy (WBS), fluorodeoxyglucose (FDG) positron emission tomography (PET) is the next modality of choice.
 Dedifferentiated thyroid carcinoma usually has avid FDG-PET uptake and a negative radioiodine scan typically does not respond to RAI therapy and has a poorer prognosis.
 There is not yet consensus in the research literature on whether cross-sectional imaging (CT or MRI) or an 18FDG-PET/CT scan should be performed as the first-line imaging modality for such patients.
 Enhanced CT scan was thought to be more sensitive for the detection of lymph node metastases.
 Nonetheless, scans using modern PET/CT equipment are as reliable as a proper routine staging CT scan.
 Many lesions can be found on 18FDG-PET/CT scanning despite the lack of IV contrast injection.
 However, differentiation between local recurrence versus lymph node metastases and detection of direct involvement of the aerodigestive axis or vascular structures are not technically possible in the absence of IV contrast administration.
 For these reasons, 18FDG-PET/CT utilizing contrast administration should be considered for most patients with extensive disease.